pkivolowitz/CSC4730-Fall-2023/projects/p3/stride.md

 ### block

 The currently running task has become blocked.
-Perhaps it is asking for an I/O.
+Perhaps it is asking for an I/O. The task will remain blocked until it is `unblock`ed.

 ```text
 Job: A blocked.